FWDekker/mommy/README.md

 `%%ROLE%%`~
 be careful with trailing newlines because mommy doesn't remove those for you~

-for example, if the file `~/.config/mommy/config.sh` looks like
+for example, if the config file looks like
 ```shell script
 MOMMY_PET_NAME="boy/pet/baby"
 MOMMY_PRONOUN="his/their"